nv-tlabs/NKSR/NKSR-USAGE.md

 Another example that reconstructs a Waymo sequence is at `python examples/recons_waymo.py`.
 <img src="assets/example_waymo.png"  width="30%">

+### Dealing with Noise

+TODO:
+1. Use ScanNet noisy dataset
+2. Provide instructions on `detail_level` and `voxel_size`.
+3. Provide visualizations on how to tune these parameters.

 > To prevent OOM, one last resort is to add `PYTORCH_NO_CUDA_MEMORY_CACHING=1` as environment variable!